manikantaraju427/task-sep20-23-cicd/README.md

  #Assign labels and assignees as needed to  assign the task.
  (In this case iam solo contributor this projecr iam assigned my self)

- * comments section to communicate any specific requirements
+ * comments section to communicated specific requirements

 ### Task 3: Integrating the Feature into the CI/CD Pipeline ###

 #Created a new branch for the feature using Git.
-For example:

 $git checkout -b feature/new-feature-name